mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 >
 > Download Sample Form
 >
-> If you have doubts because you have never developed forms, you can [download a complete payment form sample from GitHub](https://github.com/MercadoPagoDevelopers/api-frontend-sample/).
+> If you have doubts, you can [download a complete payment form sample from GitHub](https://github.com/MercadoPagoDevelopers/api-frontend-sample/).

 <br>